alleveenstra/genyornis/README.txt

 This is a COMET style push HTTP server implemented in java.
 It works a bit like NodeJS and ProjectAPE, as it has server side JavaScript scripts.
 The most interesting packages are:
-* nl.alleveenstra.qpserv.channels
+* nl.alleveenstra.genyornis.channels
-* nl.alleveenstra.qpserv.javascript
+* nl.alleveenstra.genyornis.javascript
-* nl.alleveenstra.qpserv.routing
+* nl.alleveenstra.genyornis.routing
-* nl.alleveenstra.qpserv.controllers
+* nl.alleveenstra.genyornis.controllers

 The nl.alleveenstra.qpserv.httpd package mostly contain source files that are not entirely written by me.